nisha2110/Midterm_project_Calc/readme.md

 7. Logging:
 - Adding logging functionality to our program will allow us to track application behavior, monitor usage, and debug more effectively.
 Unlike simple print statements, logging can provide more structured and detailed output.

-## implememtation of the design patterns:
+## Implememtation of the design patterns:
 1. Command-Line Interface (REPL):
 - The REPL interface (app.start()) enables direct interaction with the calculator.
 Supports arithmetic operations (add, subtract, multiply, divide) and manages calculation history.